marksunner/marksunner/README.md

 ## 🔭 Exploratory Physics

 I'm fascinated by the deep puzzles of physics — quantum mechanics, cosmology, and the strange gaps in our understanding of reality.
 My [Decoherence paper](https://github.com/marksunner/decoherence-paper) 📄 explores some speculative ideas about quantum measurement and the emergence of classical reality.
+To reiterate, my ideas are *highly* speculative, and are intended to serve as the backbone for the worldbuilding of my fictional story Aporia - it's not intended as a contribution to physics.
 The [visualisation code](https://github.com/marksunner/decoherence-figures) that accompanies it lets you explore the mathematics interactively.

 *Not peer-reviewed, intentionally provocative, hopefully interesting.*